pablogomez93/Dijkstra/README.md

 Dijkstra
 ========

-A implementation of Dijkstra's algorithm, with Graph class, to find shortest paths between points in a map.
+An implementation of Dijkstra's algorithm to find shortest paths between points in a map using a priority queue based on a tiny Fibonacci Heap implementation of mine and  a Graph class.